 In the development environment, the developer does their individual unit testing, the team does code review and automated process run regression tests.

-Unit testing is the process of testing each component, and group of components, independently to ensure they behave as expected.
-For a given set of input, the component(s) should return the same results.
+Unit testing is the process of testing each component, and a group of components, independently to ensure they behave as expected.
+For a given set of inputs, the component(s) should return the same results.
 This can be done with code and the results can be evaluated automatically with a push of a button.
 This allows us to do automated regression testing.